kilicburak/NLP_Marketer/README.md

-<h1>Extracting Adjectives and Numbers - NLP</h1>
+<h1>Extracting Apartment Parameters - NLP</h1>

 <h2>Explanation</h2>
-The project goal is to extract some entities, part of the speech tags, and numbers.
-Regarding that, I have five different pipelines.
-In the following sections, I will try explain them briefly.
+The project goal is to extract some entities, part of the speech tags, and numbers, and apply them to given data structure.
+Regarding that, I have created five different pipelines.
+These are:

 * Data collection
 * Data preprocessing